donlan2710/gRDA-Optimizer/README.md

 from grda_plaidml import GRDA
 ```
-Then the optimizer can be applied in exactly the same way as Keras.
+Then the optimizer can be used in the same way as Keras.